darlonv/mpi_compose/README.md

 # mpi_compose
 Mpi cluster using docker-compose

-Scripts set up and run a cluster using docker-compose.
+Scripts and files to set up and run a local cluster using docker-compose containers.

 <!--
 ## Building image or getting it from DockerHub